samtaggart/data_threefold_projects_friends/info/projects/tfgrid_marketing/tfgrid_marketing.md

-# TF Grid Promotion
+# TF Grid & Network Promotion
 - What is the name of your project?
-Answer: ThreeFold Grid Promotion
+Answer: ThreeFold Grid & Network Promotion

 - What is your project about?
 What is your mission & vision?
 Answer: Our project is about promoting the adoption and expansion of ThreeFold P2P Cloud in order to empower a new and democratized digital economy based on our values of equality of access, data sovereignty and environmental sustainability.
 Our mission is to enable a 1 billion people with access to the fundamental internet infrastructure and digital lives in order to power localised innovation in developing and emerging countries.